National SHARE Programme Manager

 Shobna gained a BSc in Pharmacology from Surrey University, and has worked with various Pharmaceutical companies, such as MSD, GSK, SKB, Sanofi and Novo Nordisk, for 25 years.
-The last 12 years have been spent project managing clinical trials within the University of Dundee, and currently Shobna is the National Programme manager for SHARE.
-Her spare time is spent in raising funds for various charities, especially the TICR Appeal for which she raised over £8 million (www.ticrappeal.com).
+The last 12 years have been spent project managing clinical trials within the University of Dundee, and currently Shobna is the National Programme Manager for SHARE.
+Her spare time is spent in raising funds for various charities, including Maggie's Dundee and especially the TICR Appeal for which she raised over £8 million (www.ticrappeal.com).

 Professor Palmer earned a BSc in Genetics from Glasgow University in 1985 and a PhD in Molecular Toxicology from the University of London in 1991.
 He has recently been elected as a Fellow of the Royal Society of Edinburgh (FRSE).
 He worked at the Scripps Research Institute in La Jolla, California from 1991 to 1995, and joined the laboratory of Professor Roland Wolf at the Biomedical Research Centre in Ninewells Hospital in 1995.
 In 1998, Professor Palmer established his own laboratory at the Biomedical Research Centre, as a Principal Investigator and lecturer.
 Professor Palmer was appointed to the Personal Chair of Pharmacogenomics in 2008.